Raygud/ValorantTierList/README.md

 # ValorantTierList

-npm install inside the app terminal
+npm install inside the app terminal to instal dependencies

-browserify Script.js -o bundle.js too save and deploy changes made too app.
+browserify Script.js -o bundle.js to save and deploy changes made to app.

-saving the app as you would normaly do with a website will NOT deploy changes.
+Saving the app as you would normally do with a website will NOT deploy changes.